Glossary of Financial Aid Terms

 Adjusted Gross Income (AGI)

-A figure based on tax return information that is used for determining eligibility for an Economic Hardship Deferment and Income-Driven Repayment (IDR).
+A figure based on tax return information is used to determine eligibility for an Economic Hardship Deferment and Income-Driven Repayment (IDR).
 It would include taxable income such as:

 It does not include untaxed income such as Supplemental Security Income, child support, or federal or state public assistance.